JorgeMuehlebach/Deep_Learning_For_Robot_Navigation/README.md

 # Deep_Learning_For_Robot_Navigation
+See https://stable-baselines.readthedocs.io/en/master/ for the algorithm implentations used for PPO, DQN and GAIL.
-Test PPO, DQN and GAIL using a simulated environment with a husky robot, obstacles and a goal.
-There are 5 different task difficulty levels that a model can be trained on.
-The tasks are described bellow:
+Allows testing of PPO, DQN and GAIL using a simulated environment with a husky robot, obstacles and a goal.
+There are 5 different navigation task difficulty levels that a model can be trained on.
+The tasks are described below:
 1. Task 1 involves a static husksy starting position and a fixed goal position.
 2. Task 2 involves a random husky starting orientation and a random goal position.
 3. Task 3 involves a random husky orientation and 1 obstacle between the husky and the goal (that is randomly positioned).